projectatomic/ansible-role-osbs-master/README.md

 Dependencies
 ------------

+Docker is expected to be installed and configured (e.g. storage, insecure registries) on the remote host.

 OpenShift is expected to be installed on the remote host.
-This can by accomplished by the [install-openshift](https://github.com/projectatomic/ansible-role-install-openshift) role.
+This can be accomplished by the [install-openshift](https://github.com/projectatomic/ansible-role-install-openshift) role.